The Meaning Behind Different Shapes On Motorway Signs

 Over the last number of years, you may have noticed different shapes appearing on motorway signs across Ireland.
 The shapes (square, diamond, circle and triangle) are placed on yellow backgrounds and can often be found at major motorway junctions.

 The idea behind the system is to improve the flow of traffic in the event of an emergency.
-The system is easy to follow and there is no need for motorists to use their Sat-Nav in order to re-join the motorway.
+Basically, if you follow signs with shapes on them, you’ll divert around any traffic jams.

 Learner drivers taking the theory test since 2016 will be familiar with the rules.
-Today, in our blog we explain how the diversion system works.
+For anyone who’s not, we explain all.

 In the event of motorway collision, the Gardaí will close the road at the previous junction and traffic will be forced off the motorway.